sarveshpro/n8n-heroku/README.md

 Maybe now you can specify which N8N version to install by Setting a Environment Variable N8N_VERSION or with a build time argument of the same.
 Not tested yet though, create an issue if it does't work.
 CI is passing so it is working correctly with default values.

+_Update - To set n8n version you can pass a argument when deploying using container registry_

+    heroku container:push web --arg N8N_VERSION=0.60.0 --app APP_NAME

 ### Sources

 https://github.com/n8n-io/n8n